harsh32200216/CYPHER---Android-App/README.md

 # CYPHER---Android-App
-An easy to use Encryption and Decryption app, developed using Android Studio (Java &amp; XML).
+An easy to use Encryption and Decryption app developed using Anrdroid Studio (Java & XML).
+It uses four different types of encryption
+techniques: Ceaser MonoAlphabetic RailFence & SkyTale.